HOT, NOT BOTHERED: HOW TO PREPARE FOR HOT YOGA

 WHAT TO EAT AFTER HOT YOGA?

-Become a member of our Online Yoga Community and check our healthy and easy (because who has time to cook after class?) recipes that will keep your hot yoga detox going.
+Check into our Online Yoga Community and check out our healthy and easy (because who has time to cook after class?) recipes that will keep your hot yoga detox going after the sweating stops!

-Check in, sip water, chat with friends in the changing room or reception area, then enter the yoga room quietly and stay relaxed in silence till class begins.
+Check in, sip water, chat with friends in the reception area, then enter the yoga room quietly and stay relaxed in silence till class begins.
+Stay silent til you leave the yoga room at the end of class.

 Don't get left out in the cold